Search

 Phyla Acne-fighting Probiotic Serum

-This skincare serum contains bacteriophages.
-This ingredient is meant to target C acnes bacteria, the bacteria that causes acne.
-C acnes bacteria is normal to the body as well, but in excess, it can cause breakouts.
-According to the World Health Organization, many researchers classify bacteriophages as probiotics.
+The Phyla Acne-fighting Probiotic serum contains bacteriophages, an ingredient classified as a probiotic by the World Health Organization.
+Phyla formulated this probiotic serum to target C acnes bacteria, the bacteria that causes acne.
+While C acnes bacteria is normal to the body, in excess, it can cause breakouts.